uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

     deployment pipelines.

     This command does the following in relation to the environment pipelines:
-    - Reads contents of `platform-config.yml/environment-pipelines` configuration.
+    - Reads contents of `platform-config.yml/environment_pipelines` configuration.
       The `terraform/environment-pipelines/<aws_account>/main.tf` file is generated using this configuration.
       The `main.tf` file is then used to generate Terraform for creating an environment pipeline resource.

     This command does the following in relation to the codebase pipelines:
-    - Generates the copilot pipeline manifest.yml for copilot/pipelines/<codebase_pipeline_name>
+    - Reads contents of `platform-config.yml/codebase_pipelines` configuration.
+      The `terraform/codebase-pipelines/main.tf.json` file is generated using this configuration.
+      The `main.tf.json` file is then used to generate Terraform for creating a codebase pipeline resource.

 ## Usage

 ```
-platform-helper pipeline generate [--terraform-platform-modules-version <terraform_platform_modules_version>]
+platform-helper pipeline generate [--platform-helper-version <platform_helper_version>]
                                   [--deploy-branch <deploy_branch>]
 ```

 ## Options

-- `--terraform-platform-modules-version <text>`
+- `--platform-helper-version <text>`
-  - Override the default version of terraform-platform-modules with a specific version or branch.
+  - Override the default version of platform-helper with a specific version or branch.
-Precedence of version used is version supplied via CLI, then the version found in platform-config.yml/default_versions/terraform-platform-modules.
+Precedence of version used is version supplied via CLI, then the version found in platform-config.yml/default_versions/platform-helper.
-In absence of these inputs, defaults to version '7'.
+In absence of these inputs, defaults to version '13'.
 - `--deploy-branch <text>`
   - Specify the branch of <application>-deploy used to configure the source stage in the environment-pipeline resource.
 This is generated from the terraform/environments-pipeline/<aws_account>/main.tf file.